kv778/FlutterCourse/README.md

 # FlutterCourse
-This repository contains projects for the The Complete Flutter Development Bootcamp by Dr Angela Yu on Udemy
+This repository contains projects for the The Complete Flutter Development Bootcamp with Dart by Dr Angela Yu.